nx-lr/protea/readme.md

 ## Design Goals

-If there is one motivating idea behind Trinity, is that technology for creating software should be as simple as possible, using as few tools as possible.
+If there is one motivating idea behind Trinity, is that the technology for creating software should be as simple as possible, using as few tools and libraries as possible, and without a steep learning curve.
+So we decided that given the prevalence of web-based technology and languages, we should focus on the one and only language that is most suited to the task at hand: JavaScript.

+Adding new features to a project should be easy, without us having to go through the pains of deciding which technology and stack to use.
 Needless complexity and difficulties, fragmented builds and projects, all of that should be stripped away, leaving only the exhilarating creative essence of programming that made all of us want to learn about in the first place.

 Or at the very least, if this can't be done, let's build something that can, on top of what's already there.